rcdelacruz/learnhub-intern-project/docs/index.md

 # LearnHub - E-Learning Platform

-Welcome to LearnHub, a comprehensive e-learning platform built with Next.js 14, TypeScript, and modern development practices.
+Welcome to LearnHub, a comprehensive e-learning platform built with Next.js 14, TypeScript, Drizzle ORM, and modern development practices.
 This documentation will guide you through setting up, developing, and deploying the platform.

 ## 🚀 Project Overview

 LearnHub is designed as a collaborative training project for 7 interns, where each intern develops a specific module while working together on a unified platform.
-The project mimics real-world ERPNext development workflows and teaches modern fullstack development practices.
+The project uses the latest technologies including Node.js 22 LTS and Drizzle ORM for optimal performance and developer experience.

 ### Key Features

 - **Modular Architecture**: Each intern owns a specific module (Course Management, Student Management, etc.)
-- **Modern Tech Stack**: Next.js 14, TypeScript, Prisma, PostgreSQL, Docker
+- **Modern Tech Stack**: Next.js 14, TypeScript, Drizzle ORM, PostgreSQL, Docker
 - **Production Ready**: Complete CI/CD pipeline, testing, and deployment strategies
 - **Real-time Features**: WebSocket integration for live updates and notifications
 - **Comprehensive Documentation**: Detailed guides for every aspect of development